 The TRUFORMA canine cortisol assay provides veterinarians with accurate and reliable diagnostic results at the POC, allowing for a more rapid and informed patient diagnosis, and improved treatment and client communication.

 Acknowledgments

-The authors would like to give special thanks to Kelsey Caples, Elizabeth George, and Pete Gillis for their hard work and dedication to development and data collection, and to Casey Wegner and Kevin Gorman for valuable contributions to assay design and paper preparation.
+The authors would like to give special thanks to Ashley Wood and Robert Dwyer for invaluable contributions to assay design and paper preparation.

 Abbreviations and Acronyms